sonawane-sanket/devTinder/homework.md

 - Create a custom validation function
 - Improve the DB schema - Put all required validations on each field in schema
 - Add timestamps to the schema

+- API level validations on Patch request & Signup post api
+- Add API validation for each field